phalcorine/kontaktapp/README.md

 * [ ] Task Management
 * [ ] User Preferences
 * [ ] UI Enhancements

+# Change Log

+All notable changes to this project will be documented.
+See [ChangeLog](CHANGELOG.md) for details.

 ### Note:
 The project can be used with or without a database.